Lab 2: FSM Implementation

 NEWLINE

 token).
 This prints out the arguments as a string.
-For the example
+For the example above, the string would be"{ ls, -l, data, (null) }"

-You also need to free the args
+.
+You also need to free theargs

 array.

-expected output in some of the test cases.
-Make sure to do this before
+- As in Lab 1, you will need to correct the expected output in some of the test cases.
+Make sure to do this before proceeding to the implementation.

 - Update the